cprewit/bits/README.md

 ### Recommended Pattern

 The above example is how one would directly add request listeners.
 However, this is not the recommended pattern.
 Instead we have developed a messenger pattern.
-Every subsystem should consist of 4 parts.
+Every subsystem should consist of 4 parts:

 1. **Manager:** The manager is responsible for managing the data and flow of information.
 1. **Messenger:** The messenger is responsible for adding request and event listeners to the message center and passing along all requests to the master.
-1. **API:** The api element is a wrapper around sendRequests to all of the messengers calls.
+1. **API:** The API element is a wrapper around sendRequests to all of the messengers calls.
 This allows modules to not have to change their code if the underlying request names change.
 1. **Router** More on this later but the router has the same role as the messenger but passes along REST API calls.

-Examples of these can all be seen in the base under each of the subsystems or by checking out the tutorial projects.
+Examples of these can be seen in the base under each of the subsystems or by checking out the tutorial projects.

 ---